How to Help Someone Struggling with PTSD

 Soothe Your Senses

 Play soft, relaxing music throughout the day, and use lavender oil to make the house smell great.
 Lavender is known to help relieve anxiety.
-That’s a powerful tool to have right now when your loved one needs some help to stay calm.
+That’s a helpful tool to have right now when your loved one needs some help to stay calm.

 Renew Your Commitment as a Helper

 Emphasize your loved one’s strengths as often as you can.
 PTSD can make people forget everything they excel at.
-If you make promises, then make sure you keep them and consider creating a schedule every day for everyone.
+If you make promises, then make sure you keep them and consider creating a daily schedule for everyone.
 Keep to it because routines help create a sense of security, which is good for someone dealing with PTSD.

 Find Potential Solutions